JSorngard/zalgo_codec/codec/README.md

 ## Experiment with the codec

 There is an executable available for experimenting with the codec on text and files.
+It can also be used to generate grapheme clusters from source code for use with `zalgo_embed!`.
 It can be installed with `cargo install zalgo-codec --features binary`.
 You can optionally enable the `gui` feature during installation to include a rudimentary GUI mode for the program.